 Following on from my success in New Zealand maths competitions, as well as my gaining NCEA scholarships in five subjects and being named Dux of my school while still in year 12, I was offered a full scholarship to study at the prestigious Princeton University in the USA.
 I was also awarded a number of scholarships to study maths at Auckland University, which I had to turn down to take my place in Princeton's Class of 2010.

 The NZIMO team in Greece, 2004 (I'm in the back row on the right)

 In 2015 I continued my studies at Auckland University, completing a Masters in Statistics, and subsequently was awarded numerous Statistics / Biostatistics Ph.D. scholarships to top universities around the world, including winning the Prince of Wales Scholarship to Cambridge.
-However, I ultimately decided to stay put in Auckland, where I am currently pursuing a PhD in Public Health.
+However, I ultimately decided to stay put in New Zealand, and am now working towards a Law degree at Canterbury University.